daniel3735928559/wip-ulam/README.md

 ![Frequency of congruence classes mod 540 in first 10^7 221a_n](figs/1m_mod_540.png)

 The two peaks are still visible, but they are now convincingly getting washed out by the rest of the data.
+This strongly suggests that to view the phenomenon as a discrete one, we have to take the subtler approach of "there is increasing bias mod m for a sequence of m".
+I still don't know how to reason about it as a continuous phenomenon.